 By law, all employees and workers, unless they are self-employed, or work for the police or armed forces etc, must receive a payslip.
 It can be printed out and sent to them, or emailed as a pdf, or available online via their organisation’s self-service HR platform.
 Every payslip must show an employee’s total or gross pay, their net or take-home pay, any deductions or payments, and list any variable hours that have been worked.

-Although payslips vary, most will also include a NI number, tax code, payroll number, pay rate, details of extra payments (overtime or bonuses etc), the tax month (the tax year starts in April, so that’s month one), the payment method, and a tax office / PAYE reference 6, which is useful to have when contacting HMRC with any queries.
+Although payslips vary, most will also include a NI number, tax code, payroll number, pay rate, details of extra payments (overtime or bonuses etc), the tax month (the tax year starts in April, so that’s month one), the payment method, and a tax office / PAYE reference (#6 on the pay slip example above), which is useful to have when contacting HMRC with any queries.